 2. Choose the shares you want to sell

 Select the shares you wish to sell from your portfolio and enter the desired number of shares you want to sell.

 3. Place a sell order

-Use the trading platform provided by your broker to place a sell order for your shares.
+Use the trading platform to place a sell order for your shares.
 You'll need to specify the price at which you want to sell the shares, which can be either a market order (to sell at the current market price) or a limit order (to sell at a specific price).

 4. Wait for the sale to be executed